eisafaqiri/movieapp/README.md

-# Movie App
+# Movie API App
-Welcome to the Movie App!
+Welcome to the Movie API App!
 This app allows you to search for and read about your favorite movies.
 It is built using React.
 ## Features
 * Search for movies by title
 * View detailed information about a movie, including cast, release date, and plot summary